ubc-library-rc/llm/content/introduction.md

 Training LLMs involves several crucial steps to ensure the model learns effectively and performs well on various tasks.
 This section explores the general training process and various fine-tuning techniques.

 ### 1. Data Collection
-- **Diverse Datasets**: LLMs are trained on extensive and varied Corpora[^1] that include text from books, articles, websites, and other sources.
+- **Diverse Datasets**: LLMs are trained on extensive and varied Corpora<sup id="fnref1"><a href="#fn1" class="footnote-ref">1</a></sup> that include text from books, articles, websites, and other sources.
 The diversity of the data helps the model learn a broad range of language patterns and knowledge.

 ### 2. Pre-Training
 - **Objective**: The primary goal of pre-training is to enable the model to grasp general language patterns, grammar, and facts.
 This involves predicting the next token in a sequence (e.g., predicting the next word in a sentence) using a large-scale dataset.